Rakesh-Mitta/DeviceManagement/README.md

 Step 1:
-        Clone/Download the project from github repository into local and unzip.
+        Clone the repository/Download the project from github repository into local and unzip.

+           To clone execute the "git clone https://github.com/Rakesh-Mitta/DeviceManagement.git" command.

 Step 2 : Build the project.

-     Go to the project home location(devicemanagement) where the pom.xml is located.
+     Go to the project home location(DeviceManagement) where the pom.xml is located.

+     Execute "cd DeviceManagement" command.
      Execute the "mvn clean install" command.

 Step 3 : Run the application.